angelsixxs/Website.github.io/README.md

 ## What it does (1 Paragraph)
 We are commited to making a game in HTML and Python about guessing prices of items using buttons.
 The website will display two images of items from a grocery store and will ask if item 1 is higher or lower than item 2.
 The game will track your score and will reset if you guess wrong.
 If you guess all 10 correctly, then you win the game.

+## What We Are Committed To
+We will be turning in a website with working buttons, images of grocery items getting displayed and a win and loss screen.

 ## Team Members
 Angel Navarro - @angelsixxs